oscar-system/Polymake.jl/README.md

 export POLYMAKE_CONFIG=$POLYMAKE_INSTALL/bin/polymake-config
 ```

-Note that the compilation can take.
+Note that polymake might take some time to compile.

 If you already have a recent enough version of polymake on your system and skipped the above instructions you still need to either have `polymake-config` available in your PATH or the environment variable `POLYMAKE_CONFIG` needs to point to the correct `polymake-config` file.